Deep Purple in Rock: Background

 Recording on In Rock began at IBC Studios, London, with the first sessions in October.
 Studio work was spaced out between gigs, which were needed to provide the band with income, and continued intermittently until April the following year.
 Gillan later said that the regular gigging was important for material to be developed and to find the most suitable arrangements before recording.
-The basic ethos behind recording is that everything had to be loud and heavy; Glover recalls seeing VU meters in the red (signalling audio distortion) in the studio.
+The basic ethos behind recording was that everything had to be loud and heavy; Glover recalled seeing VU meters in the red (signalling audio distortion) in the studio.
 In November 1969, the group played "Speed King" and "Living Wreck" for a BBC session, while in February 1970, the group performed a concert for the station, previewing some of the new live material.
 The band's US record company, Tetragrammaton, declared bankruptcy around this time, meaning an uncertainty of the album being released there.
 Warner Bros subsequently bought out the Tetragrammaton contract, and would release Deep Purple's albums in the US throughout the 1970s.

 The album was the first one produced by the group, though they made prominent use of the engineers at the sessions, particularly Martin Birch who aimed to reproduce the live sound of the studio room on tape.
 The title was a reaction to Concerto for Group and Orchestra, emphasising that Deep Purple were a rock band.
 The cover was designed by the group's management; it depicts Mount Rushmore with photographs of the band's faces superimposed over the US presidents.

 After recording had finished, the group continued touring.
 Gillan recalled playing 50 UK gigs in the first half of 1970, plus a further 15 in Europe.
 They also performed a live television special for Granada TV's Doing Their Thing and for London Weekend Television's South Bank Summer.
 On 9 August, the group appeared at the National Jazz and Blues Festival, which culminated in Blackmore setting fire to his amplifiers.